JunaidRepo/Dating-Suggestions-Frontend/README.md

 Features

-🏠 Home Page – Displays a list of dating suggestions.
+View All Suggestions: Displays a list of dating suggestions fetched from the backend.

-🔍 Search & Filter – Allows users to filter suggestions based on preferences.

-📝 Update Profile – Users can update their name, age, gender, and interests.

-➕ Add New Suggestions – Functionality to add new suggestions.
+Add Suggestions: Users can add new ideas with relevant details.

+Update Suggestions: Modify existing dating ideas as needed.

-❌ Delete Suggestions – Users can remove unwanted suggestions.
+Delete Suggestions: Remove outdated or unwanted suggestions.

-🔄 Dynamic UI Updates – State management ensures smooth interaction without refreshing the page.
+Responsive Design: Ensures optimal experience across devices.

 Technologies Used